cooperspencer/gickup-documentation/docs/configuration/destination_docu/gitlab.md

 I have no access to an Enterprise Edition, therefore I can't test it properly.
 :::
 - `force`: enable force push.
+- `mirror`: handle the mirror functionality
+  - `enabled`: if set to `false` gitlab will handle the mirror process itself, if set to `true` gickup will clone the repo locally and push it to gitlab.